ntop/ntopng/doc/src/historical_flows.rst

   Filtering

-It is possible to navigate throw the time by adjusting the Date and Time using the Navigation Menù or by dragging the time from the chart.
+It is possible to navigate throw the time by adjusting the Date and Time using the Navigation Menu or by dragging the time from the chart.

 .. figure:: img/historical_flow_nav_menu.png
   :align: center
   :alt: Historical Flows Explorer

-  Navigation Menù
+  Navigation Menu

 Not all the fields are shown by default into the records, to show/hide them click the `eye` below the chart and select the wanted information.